msemjan/monte-carlo-simulations/README.md

 Part of the codebase is in Matlab and the rest in C++ CUDA.
 CUB library is used for reductions in CUDA code.
 There are also convenience scripts written in Python 3 and Matlab.

+## License

+This software is distributed under the copyleft GNU GPL v3 license.
+You are free to do anything you want (use, modify, distribute, sell, ...) with this code as long as you keep this license for this code and any derivative work.

 ## Publications

 The code in this repository was used to calculate data for the following papers: